kushidesign/domo/README.md

 Once in a while, you may find yourself needing to interact directly with the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

-Domo is a collection of utility functions designed to make this easier.
+domo is a collection of 80+ utility functions designed to make this easier.

 It can help with:
  - Avoiding the process of digging through browser API docs
  - Reducing the amount of interop syntax in your cljs source code

-It features many useful functions for selecting and manipulating DOM elements.
+It features many useful functions for selecting and manipulating DOM elements, querying the viewport, and dealing with events.
 A few highlights:

 ```Clojure